 As a pitcher, spending as much time as possible perfecting your craft is the only way to get an edge on the batters you’ll be seeing game in and game out.
 But there’s only so many hours a week your team can practice, or you’re on your own and you’ve only got one ball, or sometimes you’re just even stuck inside the house!
+If that’s the case, have no fear!
+Here’s an awesome pitching drill you can do anywhere, at anytime!
+The idea is to get a rhythm going, left to right, in synchronization with their partner, to the point that it becomes cerebral.

 Learning to get comfortable with your gather position is key to developing consistent pitching.
 Getting rid of any hitches and unnecessary movement will keep the control of your pitch solely in the arm – eliminating any pitch-to-pitch adjustments that would result from an inconsistent gather step.